-Not many of us were prepared for the challenges we have faced over the past year.
+Not many of us were prepared for the challenges we have faced over the past year and how crucial it is to support family health during lockdown.
 How our lives have changed would have been beyond comprehension in February 2020, but here we all are a year on, still adapting and doing the best we can despite having little control over the situation.

 Our busy lives used to mean that we would spend time apart, seeing our family members at the start of the working day and then catching up at the end of the day.
 Now all of those things that we did separately are taking place under one roof, and without the normal support network, we had set up around us: teachers, work colleagues, family and friends.